From Piaf To Coward

 French 75, named for the cocktail, features new arrangements of standards from Europe that found popularity here, and some that we sent “over there”, led by clarinetist and arranger Tony Balluff and vocalist Maud Hixson.
-The group also features saxophonist Gus Sandberg (Jack Brass Band), Robert Bell (Café Accordion Orchestra), Steve Pikal (Barbary Coast Band) and Nathan Norman (Illicit Sextet).
+The group also features saxophonist Gus Sandberg (Jack Brass Band), Rick Carlson (The Wolverines), Steve Pikal (Barbary Coast Band) and Nathan Norman (Illicit Sextet).

 Maud Sings Maud

 The show that inspired the CD “Listening For Your Song: A Musical Companion to the Betsy-Tacy Books by Maud Hart Lovelace”, commissioned by the Betsy-Tacy Society.

 Maud Hixson and Rick Carlson present songs from the 1890s through WWI.
 Hear familiar favorites like “Alexander’s Ragtime Band” and “In The Good Old Summertime” as well as some lesser-known gems from the era of parlor music.